HungNguyen20/Bandits/README.md

 # Bandits simulator lab01

+## About this Multi-Armed Bandits problem:
+1. Multi-Armed Bandits is a classical game where there exists an Agent with K different actions which can be activated by choice, one at a time.
+When an action is taken, the Agent interacts with the environment by that particular action.
+The environment then will produce a signal as the reward for the corresponding actions, this reward may follow a  random distribution.
+2. The Agent repeats this process for T rounds, each round one action.
+3. The goal is to maximize the total sum of the receiving rewards.

 ## How to run simulator:
 ⚠️ Your computer is required to have jdk (jre + javac), without whom the simulator can not be executed.